cal-overflow/site/src/content/books/index.md

   - \*A Book covering corporations by Garret Sutton <!-- Still need to determine which book of his to read -->
   - The Denial of Death (Ernest Becker)
   - Buzzed (Cynthia Kuhn, Scott Swartzwelder, Wilkie Wilson)
+  - The Art of War (Sun Tzu)

+  #### Genres/topics I want to read
+  - Religions (More about the history of various religions and their importance in societies)
+  - History
+    - World wars
+  - Finances
+      - More about the stock market
+      - More about investments
+      - More about taxes
+      - More about business expenses

   <!--
   ### Everything I've read